About Ukiyoe, Japanese woodblock prints (浮世絵)

 ↓

-After receiving the final draft, engraver turn it over and attach it to the woodblock.
-The paper is carved while leaving only the lines of the picture to make an ink plate.
+After receiving the final draft, the engraver turns it over and attaches it to the woodblock.
+The paper is carved, leaving only the picture lines to make an ink plate.
 (Main plate)

 ↓

 It will print some black and white pictures.
-The painter assign the colors (Irosashi).
+The painter assigns the colors (Irosashi).

 ↓